mpenning/ciscoconfparse/sphinx-doc/legacy_syntax.rst

 .. note::

    Cisco IOS Type 7 passwords were never meant to be secure; these passwords only protect against shoulder-surfing.
-When you add users and enable passwords to your router, be sure to use Cisco IOS Type 5 passwords; these are much more secure and cannot be decrypted.
+When you add users and enable passwords to your router, be sure to another Cisco IOS Type password; these are much more secure and cannot be easily decrypted.

 .. warning::